 Alignment with GDPR will serve as a seal of approval for the users that the company services of which they are using will not mess with them by any means.

-This, in turn, will increase customer loyalty which will directly result in positive developments of the brand recognition.
+This, in turn, will increase customer loyalty which will directly result in positive developments of brand recognition.

-To put it simply — the stakes are higher and possible consequences of the failure to comply are severely uninspiring.
+To put it simply — the stakes are higher and the possible consequences of the failure to comply are severely uninspiring.

 Risk assessment is probably the biggest winner of GDPR adoption.
 While it is considered to be a part of the standard operation — chances are it receives less attention and care than it probably deserves.

 GDPR shifts the tables in favor of a more thorough and responsible approach to risk assessment.
-For one simple reason — notion that slight oversight and risk underestimation may result in significant monetary and reputation damages for the company.
+For one simple reason — the notion that slight oversight and risk underestimation may result in significant monetary and reputation damages for the company.

-A combination of regular system audits, monitoring and cautious employee culture is the key to effective improvement.
+A combination of regular system audits, monitoring, and cautious employee culture is the key to effective improvement.

 Along with the improvement of the practices comes increased alignment with cutting-edge technologies.

-Since you never know what kind of unfortunate event can happen to your system — the company will need to constantly evolve their data security stack in order to stay current and prepared for any possible danger.
+Since you never know what kind of unfortunate event can happen to your system — the company will need to constantly evolve its data security stack in order to stay current and prepared for any possible danger.